NextCenturyCorporation/vagrant-spark-sql-jdbc/README.md

 # Introduction

-This Vagrant project creates a VM with single node setup of Hadoop v2.3.0 with YARN installed.
+This Vagrant project creates a VM with single node setup of Spark running the Spark SQL Thrift server.

 # Getting Started